ValksGodotTools/GodotModulesCSharp-Old/.github/COMMON_MISTAKES.md

 ## Renaming export node paths
 Generally a good idea to keep the script as close as you can to the NodePaths so when renaming nodes you won't have to worry about re-assigning the nodepaths.

+## Host.Create(address, byte)
+Host.Create(address, byte) will always fail.
+Always do Host.Create(address, int) and don't even try casting from byte to int, it will fail.
+Client will not connect and you won't know why.